Great-Sun-Group/credex-core/docs/developerAPI/README.md

 These two critical "test" commands can be used to wipe, initialize, and progress your development databases:

-Test commands (still to create):
+Test commands:
-- `npm test cleardbs` to clear the databases
+- `npm test "cleardbs"` to clear the databases
-- `npm test forcedco` to run the DCO and advance the day state, including new exchange rates.
+- `npm test "forcedco"` to run the DCO and advance the day state, including new exchange rates.
   - If the database has been wiped or is new, this will first create initialization nodes and relationship then run the first DCO, bringing the credex ecosystem online.

 ## Resources